Real Racing 2

-Real Racing 2 and 2 HD for the iPad release, is a 2010 racing game, developed and published by Firemint for iOS, Android, OS X Lion and Windows Phone 8.
+Real Racing 2 is a 2010 racing game developed and published by Firemint for iOS, Android, OS X Lion, and Windows Phone 8.
 It was released on December 16, 2010 for iPhone and iPod Touch, powered by Firemint's own Mint3D engine.
 A separate iPad version was released on March 11, 2011.
 On January 11, 2012 Real Racing 2 was confirmed as one of twenty-seven titles to be released on Windows Phone as part of a partnership between Electronic Arts and Nokia.
 The game is the sequel to 2009's Real Racing, and the download requires a one-time payment.
 It was a critical and commercial success, and a further freemium sequel, Real Racing 3, was released in 2013.

 Since 2021, the app is not purchasable and is only available if already purchased before its official removal.